LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/create_protocol_3.rst

 Note that, when opting for runtime generated protocol identifiers, it's possible to run out of identifiers when using a back-end Prolog compiler with bounded integer support.
-The portable solution, when creating a large number of dynamic protocols in long running applications, is to recycle, whenever possible, the identifiers.
+The portable solution, when creating a large number of dynamic protocols in long-running applications, is to recycle, whenever possible, the identifiers.

 When using Logtalk multi-threading features, predicates calling this